 Universal Orlando Rumors

 Unlike Walt Disney World, Universal keep details of new attractions low key.
 Often Universal only confirms the opening of a new attraction close to the opening date.
-The following are rumored new attractions at Universal Orlando:
+Universal Orlando traditionally opens at least one new attraction each year.

-- If you have been to Islands of Adventure recently, you will have noticed construction around Jurassic Park.
-Although still not officially confirmed it seems a new Jurassic World coaster is getting built to open in either 2020 or 2021.
+If you have been to Islands of Adventure recently, you will have noticed construction around Jurassic Park.
+Although still not officially confirmed it seems a new Jurassic World coaster is getting built to open in 2021.

 Universal’s Epic Universe